eddturtle/direct-upload/README.md

 ### S3 CORS Configuration

-When uploading a file to S3 it's important that the bucket has a [CORS configuration](http://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html) that's open to accepting files from elsewhere.
+When uploading a file to S3 through the browser it's important that the bucket has a [CORS configuration](http://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html) that's open to accepting files from elsewhere.
 Here's an example CORS setup:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>